Best for flexible rewards categories

 That’s a solid payday and the spending requirement should be easy to meet for most cardholders.
 That said, several competing cards award the same $200 sign-up bonus in the same timeframe for half the spending requirement.
 One such card is the Capital One Quicksilver Cash Rewards Credit Card, which offers $200 cash back for spending $500 within the first three months.

-But if you’re looking to transfer your balance to a new card, the Bank of America Customized Cash Rewards takes a huge lead thanks to its (See Terms) intro APR for 18 billing cycles on any balance transfers made within the first 60 days and on purchases ((See Terms) variable APR after the introductory period ends).
-Compared to other rewards and cash back cards, that’s one of the longest intro APR periods available on both purchases and balance transfers, with many competing cards offering only 15 months of (See Terms) intro APR.
+But if you’re looking to transfer your balance to a new card, the Bank of America Customized Cash Rewards takes a huge lead thanks to its 0 percent intro APR for 18 billing cycles on any balance transfers made within the first 60 days and on purchases (18.24 percent to 28.24 percent variable APR after the introductory period ends).
+Compared to other rewards and cash back cards, that’s one of the longest intro APR periods available on both purchases and balance transfers, with many competing cards offering only 15 months.

 Although bonus category cash back cards are a dime a dozen, the Bank of America Customized Cash Rewards card has the distinct advantage of allowing you to change your 3 percent category each month.
 That makes it more flexible than rewards cards with quarterly rotating categories that you must activate every three months.
 If you’re a Preferred Rewards member, you can earn 25 percent to 75 percent more cash back on every purchase.
 That means you could earn up to 5.25 percent cash back on purchases in your choice category.